Trust Territory of the Pacific Islands: Education

-In 1947 the Mariana Islands' Teacher Training School (MITTS), a normal school serving all areas of the Trust Territory, opened in Guam.
+In 1947, the Mariana Islands' Teacher Training School (MITTS), a normal school serving all areas of the Trust Territory, opened in Guam.
 It moved to Chuuk in 1948, to be more central in the Trust Territory, and was renamed Pacific Islands' Teacher Training School (PITTS).
 It transitioned from being a normal school to a comprehensive secondary school, so it was renamed the Pacific Islands Central School (PICS).
 The school moved to Pohnpei in 1959.
-At the time it was a three-year institution housing students who graduated from intermediate schools.
+It was a three-year institution housing students who graduated from intermediate schools.
 The school, later known as Pohnpei Island Central School (PICS), is now Bailey Olter High School.

 Palau Intermediate School, established in 1946, became Palau High School in 1962 as it added senior high grades.
 From the late 1960s to the middle of the 1970s, several public high schools were built or received additions in the Trust Territory.
 They included Jaluit High School, Kosrae High School, Marshall Islands High School in Majuro, Palau High, PICS, and Truk High School (now Chuuk High School).
-The Micronesian Occupational College in Koror, Palau was also built.
+The Micronesian Occupational College in Koror, Palau, was also built.
 It later merged with the Kolonia-based Community College of Micronesia, which began operations in 1969, into the College of Micronesia-FSM in 1976.